 God of War Ragnarok has quickly become one of the most anticipated upcoming releases.
 First revealed during the closing of the 2021 PS5 showcase in September, the debut trailer have us a look at some new faces who will be introduced alongside the return of Kratos and Atreus.

 While we haven't seen much more of the mythology-inspired adventure since then, there have been a few updates about the project - including a detailed look at God of War Ragnarok's accessibility features.
 Currently, there's only a 2022 launch window with no set date, but perhaps this could all change during E3 2022.
 With plenty of showcases forming up the E3 2022 schedule, there's already a rumor doing the rounds that it could Kratos' return may make an appearance during the Summer Game Fest.

 While we wait it out for more, read on below to find out everything we know so far about God of War Ragnarok.

 pic.twitter.com/VvHuaCKgGnSeptember 16, 2020

-Sony Santa Monica and PlayStation Studios recently announced that God of War Ragnarok has been delayed to 2022.
-As mentioned earlier, this wasn't a huge surprise.
-The fact that we haven't seen any gameplay, cinematics, story details, or even a proper trailer halfway into 2021 meant a delay was inevitable.
+Sony Santa Monica and PlayStation Studios announced that God of War Ragnarok has been delayed to 2022, with no exact release date as of yet.
+This wasn't a huge surprise - the fact that we haven't seen any gameplay, cinematics, story details, or even a proper trailer halfway into 2021 meant a delay was inevitable.